Instagram Lottery Winner Scam: How It Works

 How To Find Out If an Instagram Profile Is Fake

 Here is some good news.
 Watch the video below to see how you can easily identify if the profile contacting you on Instagram or Facebook is a fake).

 According to stats, Instagram will reach the 1 billion users mark by 2024, so rest assured various scams will continue to hit the users.
 You need to know how to avoid them.

 There is no Instagram lottery nor will ever be one.
 When someone new on Instagram contacts you asking for money ‘to make money’, you should automatically ignore and report him.
 There are many naive victims out there, just don’t be one of them.

 On the same token, beware of anyone claiming to be the latest “Power Ball winner Instagram user”.
 The scammer might pretend to give away part of the earnings – as exposed in the Lottery winner donation scam.

 Last but not least, beware of other trending Instagram scams happening this month.

 Instagram Lottery Scam: How To Report

-Share this article about common Instagram scams on social media and warn your friends about it.
+Share this article about one of the most common Instagram scams on social media and warn your friends about it.
 Post in the Comments section below the name of the Instagram scammer contacting you in regards to the lottery win.

 Last but not least, you can also officially report the scammers directly to Instagram or the Federal Trade Commission using the links below: